 2. Transaction.
 The parties agree to jointly engage in the transaction more particularly described as in this Agreement (collectively, the “Transaction”).
 The Transaction shall close on or before December 14, 2000_________________, 2001.
 Upon the closing of the Transaction, the following events shall occur, each being a condition precedent to the others and each being deemed to have occurred simultaneously with the others:

-(a) In consideration for the execution and delivery by the LLC of a demand promissory note payable to the order of ENA in the principal amount of Sixteen Million One Six Hundred Six Thousand Four Hundred and No/100 Dollars ($16,100,000.00)($606,400.00) (the “Purchase Price”), ENA shall cause the LLC to acquire rights and obligations associated with the purchase of the Subject Unit from GE Packaged ABB Power, Inc. (“GE”) T & D Company (“ABB”), pursuant to an agreement between the LLC and GE ABB (the “Facility Agreement”) in all material respects in the same form as the agreement attached hereto as Exhibit A, as determined by TEH in its reasonable discretion.
-TEH agrees to advise ENA in writing, on or before the end of the next business day following the date of ENA’s submission of the final draft of the Facility Agreement, whether the proposed Facility Agreement is, in the reasonable discretion of TEH, in all material respects in the same form as that attached hereto as Exhibit A.
+(a) In consideration for the execution and delivery by the LLC of a demand promissory note payable to the order of ENA in the principal amount of Sixteen Million One Six Hundred Six Thousand Four Hundred and No/100 Dollars ($16,100,000.00)($606,400.00) (the “Purchase Price”), ENA shall cause the LLC to acquire rights and obligations associated with the purchase of the Subject Unit from GE Packaged ABB Power, Inc. (“GE”) T & D Company (“ABB”), pursuant to an agreement between the LLC and GE ABB (the “Facility Agreement”) in all material respects in the same form as the agreement (including all exhibits and schedules thereto) attached hereto as Exhibit A, as determined by TEH in its reasonable discretion.
+TEH agrees to advise ENA in writing, on or before midnight of the next business day following the date of ENA’s delivery to TEH of (i) the final execution form of the Facility Agreement and (ii) a redlined (or similarly marked) copy of such final form showing the changes made to the form of agreement (including all exhibits and schedules thereto) attached hereto as Exhibit A, whether the proposed Facility Agreement is, in the reasonable discretion of TEH, in all material respects in the same form as the agreement (including all exhibits and schedules thereto) attached hereto as Exhibit A.

 (b) TEH shall acquire, and ENA shall cause the LLC to issue to TEH, membership interests in the LLC (“Membership Interests”) representing 80% of the equity in the LLC (the “TEH Membership Interests”) in exchange for a contribution to the capital of the LLC by TEH in the amount of Eight Hundred and No/100 Dollars ($800.00) cash.